cabforum/servercert/docs/BR.md

 Confirming the Applicant's control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to a DNS CAA Email Contact.
 The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659, Section 3.

-The same email MAY be sent to multiple recipients as long as all recipients are DNS CAA Email Contacts for the Authorization Domain Name being validated.
+Each email MAY confirm control of multiple ADNs, provided that each email address is a DNS CAA Email Contact for each ADN being validated.
+The same email MAY be sent to multiple recipients, provided that each email address is a DNS CAA Email Contact for each ADN being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.